jenyss/like-no-other-video-agent/README.md

 **This experiment quickly demonstrates why some jobs must be carried out only by trained professionals - and why you probably shouldn’t attempt them at home.
 Video production is still one of those things… unless you’re aiming for mediocre results (or have very low expectations!).**

-The agent uses some of the best image, video and audio models available today and the Google ADK "think" function to plan its creative process and then execute it.
+The agent uses some of the best image, video and audio models available today and the [Google ADK](https://google.github.io/adk-docs/) "**think**" function to plan its creative process and then execute it.
 But it all starts with an OpenAI Agent (with a search tool) powered by GPT-4o (my favourite), wrapped as a ADK tool, to research and structure information about your favourite ad:

 * The Ad in a Nutshell
 * The Scenes